hackclub/hackclub/workshops/popup_chrome_extension/README.md

 <u>Notice the tags.
 HTML has specific tags that are used to tell the code the certain things.</u>

 1. `html` and `head` tags are just to tell the code that we are starting our application and adding some header items.
 You can code without the `html` tag because HTML can pick up on clues, but it's good practice to include these.
-The `head` tag is important because we want to import stying from other files.
+The `head` tag is important because we want to import staying from other files.
 I even added some internal styling to the `html` tag.
 What do you think they do?
 2. `meta` and `title` is metadata.
 Just tells the browser what it needs, how to interpret the code (there are different ways to encode text), who to allow to see this page, what kind of content to show them and what size it should be, and what it should be called.
-3. `link` and `script` help teach the code what libaries it should use.
+3. `link` and `script` help teach the code what libraries it should use.
 It looks like we're taking in 2 stylesheets and 1 script.
 One stylesheet is Bootstrap CDN and the other is a minified version, if you are running the code locally.
 Since the CDN is first, it will get whatever changes are made live on the official server, but since theres a local version as well, it will use the CSS version that was introduced when your app was released... in case Bootstrap goes down or you are without internet.
    * The script is our linked `action.js` file, which stores our backend functions

 You can learn more about different HTML tags by going to this link: https://www.w3schools.com/tags/default.asp